 He maketh the barren woman to keep house, and to be a joyful mother of children.
 Praise ye the Lord.”
 Psalm 113:8

 When I read this verse in my Bible today, it made me cringe.
-When I thought about the word my kids would use to describe me, JOYFUL wasn’t the first thing that came to mind!
+When I thought about the word my kids would use to describe me, a JOYFUL mother wasn’t the first thing that came to mind!

-I’m not like that ALL the time.
+I’m not like that all the time.
 However, those words would probably rate a little higher on the percentage chart than the word JOYFUL.

-As I was thinking about this, I had to ask why I wasn’t a joyful mother at times, and identify the things that caused me to lose my joy
+As I was thinking about this, I had to ask why I wasn’t a joyful mother at times and identify the things that caused me to lose my joy.

-Usually the people that I let steal my joy are the people that live with me!
+Usually, the people that I let steal my joy are the people that live with me!

 As moms, we are with our kids all day every day.
 Sometimes if we aren’t careful, we can let them steal our joy.

 I really shouldn’t be surprised when my children disobey, have a bad attitude, or don’t want to help.
-They are born as sinners, and it is my job to train them in Godly character, and help them in those areas.
+They are born as sinners, and it is my job to train them in Godly character and help them in those areas.

 My reactions to their wrong behavior show what is in my heart.
-At times it’s selfishness, and it makes me resent the extra time they take, or the fact that they don’t want to help.
+At times its selfishness, and it makes me resent the extra time they take or the fact that they don’t want to help.

 It’s so easy to get irritable when things aren’t going well.
 The dryer quit working; it’s a rainy, gloomy day and we have errands to run; the baby was up part of the night and we are exhausted; etc.